Donald's Ostrich: Deleted scenes

 One of the scenes involves Donald dressing up as Frankenstein's monster and scaring Hortense.
 The reason for cutting this out of the official version might have been that the design of the monster was copyrighted by Universal.
-These scenes were not included for theatrical release in the United States.
-However, they are left intact on a Pathescope 9.5mm home movie release of the film in the United Kingdom, dated from February 1938.
+These scenes were not included for theatrical release in the United States, but they are left intact on a Pathescope 9.5mm release of the film in the United Kingdom, dated from February 1938.
 The scenes were also compiled as a separate Pathescope release, titled Donald's Disguise.